 There’s one particular systems that we particularly recommend:

-The Overcome Shy Bladder Syndrome program – described as “a comprehensive program developed by professionals, designed to help you quickly understand, confront, and overcome your paruresis or shy bladder with the convenience, privacy, and affordability of an at-home system”, it’s a really impressive resource Find Out More >>>
+The Overcome Shy Bladder Syndrome program is described as “a comprehensive program developed by professionals, designed to help you quickly understand, confront, and overcome your paruresis or shy bladder with the convenience, privacy, and affordability of an at-home system”.
+It’s a really impressive resource.
+Find Out More >>>

-A comprehensive yet simple, step by step system designed by professionals in the field of Paruresis and proven to work time and time again.
+A simple, step by step system designed by professionals in the field of Paruresis and proven to work time and time again.
 The only treatment program you’ll ever need.